sourabhmadur/sourabhmadur.github.io/_posts/2022-09-17-precision-recall.md

 keywords: "blogging, writing"
 ---

-recision and recall are one of the most fundamental metrics in machine learning and having a good intuition for these metrics is really important for evaluating any of the fancy models.
+Precision and recall are one of the most fundamental metrics in machine learning and having a good intuition for these metrics is really important for evaluating any of the fancy models.

 ### Confusion Matrix

 The results of a classification models can be visualzed nealty by [Confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix).

 ### Precision